comicfans/clientbloggenerator/README.md

  "is_multi":true
  }
 ```
-   is_multi : if one post can contain multi value of this attribute.(not means if their value is unique, for example , two posts can have same title, but one post has only one title ,so title still set is_multi=true )
+   is_multi : if one post can contain multi value of this attribute.(not means if their value is unique, for example , two posts can have same title, but one post has only one title ,so title still set is_multi=false)

 attributes example:
 ```json